tlaukkanen/dotfiles/README.md

-# dotfiles
+# Tommi's dotfiles
-My .files - This is not necessarily for you 😉
+My dotfiles (.bashrc etc.) as a backup/sync across workstations - Use at your own risk 😉